 - Bundling provides an opportunity for consolidated billing (which employers value) when selling self-funded business with a TPA.

 - New markets can open up.
 Target prospects include employers with lower wage and part-time employees such as hotels, restaurants, construction, retail, and staffing agencies.
 Employers with white collar employees offer these products to supplement members’ HSAs and provide additional financial security.

 - Provides Blue options for producers to provide holistic solutions and earn additional compensation.
 Ancillary can be used as a ‘trojan horse’ to gain a seat at the table from which to build the relationship and add other Blue products like medical, dental and vision.

 - Provides Blue options for producers in an environment where medical commissions are decreasing.
 Top producers believe their cross-sell rates exceed 30%, and now receive ancillary commissions that rival their medical commissions.

-Please contact your BCS contact or Janae Sorenson, vice president of Ancillary Markets, to learn about potential revenue opportunities in your markets.
-BCS has a fast implementation schedule to that can help you win business in 2021, and make the most of 1/1/22 opportunities.
+Please contact your BCS representative to learn about potential revenue opportunities in your markets.
+BCS has a fast implementation schedule that can help you win business in 2021, and make the most of 1/1/22 opportunities.

 *BCBS of MA recognized an increase in medical persistency from 7-9% based on lines of coverage added.